giacomosirri/nats-on-scaleway-poc/README.md

 # Motivation
 The objective of this project is to build a software that solves a simplified but reasonable real-world business scenario using Scaleway cloud services, with particular focus on its NATS and Kubernetes offerings.

-Scaleway is a French cloud provider that is often cited as [https://gartsolutions.com/digital-sovereignty-of-europe-choosing-the-eu-cloud-provider/#Top_European_Cloud_Providers_Supporting_Digital_Sovereignty](one of the major players in Europe's Sovereign Cloud market).
+Scaleway is a French cloud provider that is often cited as [one of the major players in Europe's Sovereign Cloud market](https://gartsolutions.com/digital-sovereignty-of-europe-choosing-the-eu-cloud-provider/#Top_European_Cloud_Providers_Supporting_Digital_Sovereignty).
 Its relevance and market share will most likely grow in the future, as the demand for digital sovereignty in Europe continues to rise.

 # Scenario
 A car manufacturer wants to equip its upcoming vehicle fleet with sensors for position, speed, fuel and braking liquid temperature.
 The goal is to have a real-time, comprehensive solution for analysis and visualization of data collected from vehicles.
 The solution should allow the aggregation of data from multiple vehicles, as well as time-series analysis on single vehicles.